-Rail freight services are critical for decarbonized logistics, and strongly contribute to a green environment, but must be complemented with other modes to maximise their potential.
-Challenges similar to those faced by the provision of mobility-as-a-service offerings for people must be addressed for goods, and activities will explore the convergence and the adaptation of solutions developed for passengers to decarbonized logistics together with the relevant actors (e.g. shippers, forwarders, other industries, etc.) (TRL3 to TRL9).
+Rail freight services are key for decarbonized logistics, and strongly contribute to a green environment, but must be complemented for the last mile to maximise their potential.
+Challenges similar to those faced by the provision of mobility-as-a-service offerings for people must be addressed for goods, and freight must continue to explore the convergence and the adaptation of solutions developed for passengers to decarbonized logistics together with the relevant actors (e.g. shippers, forwarders, other industries, etc.) (TRL3 to TRL9).

-• Customer experience application:
+Customer experience application: